Canadians Virtue, Moir back on top after eight years | The Japan Times

 Moir said there was a different feel to their second gold medal.

 “Extremely different this time,” Moir commented.
-“Obviously, 2010 we were in our own country.
+“Obviously, in 2010 we were in our own country.
 Those are moments we will never forget.
-But eight years later we’re completely different people, we’re completely different athletes.
+But eight years later we’re completely different people, we’re completely different athletes.”

 Papadakis and Cizeron came about as close as possible to winning the gold, but were philosophical afterward.